-The Apple Watch reporting is unique in that it shows both Move calories as well as your Total calories on the same screen.
-We explain move calories vs total calories on the Apple Watch and leave you with tips to increase the accuracy of your calories and more.
+The Apple Watch reporting is unique in that it shows both Move calories and your Total calories on the same screen.
+We explain move calories vs. total calories on the Apple Watch and leave you with tips to increase the accuracy of your calories and more.

-You burn calories when you exercise, move about and just go about doing your regular tasks.
-Did you know that you also burn calories when you are resting or simply in the idle state?
+You burn calories when you exercise, move about, and go about doing your regular tasks.
+Did you know that you also burn calories when resting or simply idle?

 Just breathing in and breathing out burns calories!